Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/update_features/index.md

 * Transaction type (i.e., UPDATE_FEATURES).

+* Service asset ID for the cellular service with the features that you wish to update.
+This ID can be obtained via the **/assets/service** endpoint.

+* IDs for the features you wish to modify, along with the action you wish to take (i.e., ADD or REMOVE).
+You can also add an (optional) comment to provide additional information about the change, if needed.

 * All required and optional order properties.
 Refer to the <a href="/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant for your order.